Keristero/ecs-ai/readme.md

 - `GET /health` – service heartbeat
 - `GET /tools` – list available tool handles
-- `GET /resources` – list available resource handles

-### Tool & resource execution
+### Tool execution

 - `POST /tools/:handle`
-- `POST /resources/:handle`

 Provide the same JSON payload you would send through MCP.
 Zod schemas from each definition validate the request body.
-Responses echo the handle, a human-friendly `result` string, and the original MCP payload under `raw`.
+Responses echo the handle and a human-friendly `result` string.

 ### Driving the Ollama agent